Billhook

-A billhook or bill hook, also called a pruning knife or spar hook, is a versatile cutting tool used widely in agriculture and forestry for cutting woody material such as shrubs, small trees and branches.
+A billhook or bill hook is a versatile cutting tool used widely in agriculture and forestry for cutting woody material such as shrubs, small trees and branches.
 It is distinct from the sickle.
 It was commonly used in Europe with an important variety of traditional local patterns.
-Elsewhere, it was also developed locally such as in the Indian subcontinent, or introduced regionally as in the Americas, South Africa and Oceania by European settlers.
+Elsewhere, it was also developed locally such as in the Indian subcontinent, or introduced regionally as in the Americas, South Africa, and Oceania by European settlers.

 Design

 The blade is usually made from a medium-carbon steel in varying weights and lengths, but typically 20 to 25 cm long.
 Blades are straight near the handle but have an increasingly strong curve towards the end.
 The blade is generally sharpened only on the inside of the curve, but double-edged billhooks, or "broom hooks", also have a straight secondary edge on the back.